This post may contain affiliate links, which means I make commission (at no cost to you!)

 The women I know, myself included, who have routines are the happiest.
 By scheduling and sticking to a routine, you free up brain space and time for other important things.
 I am a big user of Google Calendar.
 It allows me to add calendar items well in advance so I don’t have to remember to do them, and I can look at my calendar from my laptop or phone and know what I need to accomplish today.
 For example, it is May, but I know that on September 10th I am going to apply to some Pinterest group boards for Halloween.
 I don’t need or want to apply to them now, but I also don’t want to forget and remember on October 2oth that I need to do that because then it is too late.

-My routine consists of gym time, work time, meal planning/shopping, house cleaning, outdoor maintenance, laundry, making or finding products for my shop space, Pinning, Share-A-Sale and sleep.
-I can easily get sucked in to working on the blog for 13 hours a day, so it is important that I am able to move calendar tasks to another day if I don’t get to them all.
+My routine consists of gym time, work time, meal planning/shopping, house cleaning, outdoor maintenance, laundry, making or finding products for my shop space, Pinterst and sleep.
+I can easily get sucked into working on the blog for 16 hours a day, so it is important that I am able to move calendar tasks to another day if I don’t get to them all.
 My goal is to get all of this down to an exact science and to be able to build in some “me time” before Summer is in full swing.

 That being said, don’t be so stuck in your routine that you are passing up opportunities to have fun!
 Don’t be afraid to step out of your comfort zone.
 You may be surprised by the happiness you find!

 You only get one shot at this life.
-Choose Happiness!
+Choose to be Happy!

 Happy getting happier!